vaishnavi2810-code/text-to-speech/README.md

 # text-to-speech
-A basic program to convert text into speech using python.
+A basic program for converting text into speech using python.